top of page

 About Paige

-Paige was a rockstar her first day!
-She ate everything we presented her with, without hesitation.
-Then day 2 hit.
-Paige experienced what they call the "keto flu".
+Then we had our day 2.
+Paige experienced what they call the “Keto Flu”.
 She was so beyond tired we had so much trouble waking her to feed her.
-Once we could, she was vomiting anything and everything we gave her (including her meds).
-At this time Cody and I were hit with questions just tormenting us,
+Once we could feed her, she was vomiting anything and everything we gave her (including her meds).
+At this time Cody and I were hit with questions tormenting us as parents,

 "Was this a mistake?"

-"We admitted her to try something to make her sick?"
+“We admitted her to make her sick?”

-"What if the seizures get worse?"
+“What if her seizures get worse?”

-Day 3 on was a complete turn around for our peanut.
-Paige popped back to her normal, beautiful self and even started saying her first word, "Dada".
-She immediately seemed so cognitively alert, we were so excited!
-Paige went on to go through the next 6 months SEIZURE FREE.
+Day 3 was a complete turnaround for our little peanut.
+Paige perked right up and was back to her normal, beautiful, smiling self.
+She even started saying her first word, “Dada”.

 bottom of page